tannerdolby/metagen-docs/docs/options/open-graph.md

 ---

 # Open Graph
-The parameters that will make up an Open Graph card.
+The parameters that will be used for Open Graph.

-## Options
+## Parameters
-The following are the main Open Graph parameters this plugin supports.
+The following options are supported by this plugin for Open Graph social share.

 ### og_title
 The content for `og:title`